15 Foods Anti-Aging Experts Eat Every Day

 Avocado

-Shutterstock 447955195
+shutterstock 447955195

 Avocados are full of monounsaturated fatty acids, and that’s a good thing.
 “Avocadoes contain anti-inflammatory fats that help to moisturize our skin, delay wrinkles, and protect us from harmful toxins from the sun,” says Melissa Mitri, MS, RD, a dietitian in Milford, CT.
 “They’re delicious in smoothies, with eggs, in salads, or made into guacamole.”
 Ani Petrosyan-Baran, LAc, an acupuncturist in Jersey City, NJ, enjoys eggs on whole-grain toast.
 “Or you can even have a quarter of an avocado, plain, to reap the benefits,” she says.
 Try it with a sprinkle with everything bagel seasoning!
 See the quick healthy meals that doctors make every day.